bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bohl.md

 * Bohl taught at Riga Polytechnic Institute from 1895.
 * Bohl's doctoral dissertation applied topological methods to systems of differential equations.
 * Grave was one of the examiners of Bohl's doctoral thesis and he claimed it was not worthy of the degree.
-* It is unclear whether Grave was not familiar with research mathematics to make a correct judgement or whether he was against Bohl because of the Russification policy which had got him the professorship.
 * Eventually, despite Grave's objections, Bohl was awarded his doctorate in September 1900.
 * The Russification had another impact on Bohl.
 * Although Bohl was able to do this he had never been particularly happy with that language and this must have presented him with difficulties.